GalkaNel/coffee-roastery-power-platform/README.md

 Built end-to-end as a portfolio project: data model, security, automation, three applications, and the design decisions behind them.

 ---
+---

+📊 **[Business case](docs/business-case.md)** — the same project for a non-technical reader: what the market offers and what it costs (Cropster, RoastLog, Cin7, Unleashed), where the off-the-shelf options fall short, a five-year cost comparison, and an honest section on where a custom build is the wrong answer.

+---
 ## Table of contents

 - [The business problem](#the-business-problem)